Harshal0902/HackUNT2022/README.md

 ## 🍻 Dream Big and Create More Cheers with AB InBev - MLH

-- We dream to make this app available to all people who have limited access and want to learn new things and make their dream come true to learn.
+We dream to make this app available to all people who have limited access and want to learn new things and make their dream come true to learn.

 ## 🌐 Best Domain Name from Domain.com - MLH

-- Any .tech domain name that is not already taken by Domain.com.
+- pact.tech

 ## 🤖 Best Use of AssemblyAI